benlammers/hosers/client/README.md

 -  contact us page
 -  email js

+-  dynamic back, to location or to all services etc

 -  desktop designs

 -  clean up

    -  check for unnessary font-body and text-hosers-gray
    -  check that prettier worksss

+-  turn off watch mode

 -  netlify preview with hosers sanity